 Criticism of Scientific Management

 Although the Theory of Scientific Management offered hope for resolving industrial problems, organized labour and managers were against its application.
-Trade Unions considered Taylorism as a way of destroying trade unionism and principle of collective bargaining.
+Trade Unions considered Taylorism as a way of destroying trade unionism and the principle of collective bargaining.
 They felt that Taylor was more interested in the mechanical aspects of work and was not much concerned about the total work situation.
 The weaknesses of scientific management are –

-‘Speeding up’ by allowing incentives may ignore quality.
+2. ‘Speeding up’ by allowing incentives may ignore quality.

-Taylor favoured functional management under which a worker was made responsible to eight different supervisors viz route clerk, instruction card clerk, time & cost clerk, disciplinarian, speed boss, inspector, repair boss and gang boss.
-This type of functional supervision proved ineffective as it violated Unity of Command and was later abandoned.
+4. Taylor favoured functional management under which a worker was made responsible to eight different supervisors viz route clerk, instruction card clerk, time & cost clerk, disciplinarian, speed boss, inspector, repair boss and gang boss.
+This type of functional supervision proved ineffective as it violated the Unity of Command and was later abandoned.

 5. Taylor’s Philosophy was that men are generally lazy and try to avoid work.
 Later on, it was proved by management thinkers that work is an essential part of man’s life.
 When they don’t like it and try to avoid it.
 The fault lies in the psychological and social conditions of the job, which are the fault of the employer itself.